suranasaheb99/Restaurant-Automation/README.md

 # Restaurant-Automation
-A basic brief information of how to get optimization in restaurant systems.
+Basic brief information on how to get optimization in restaurant systems.